mxz7/nypsi/README.md

 #### 💬 mentions

-- nypsi tracks mentions across qualifying servers, preventing your users from being irritated by ghost pings, as well as putting all of their recent mentions into a simple, easy access command
+- nypsi tracks mentions / pings across qualifying servers, preventing your users from being irritated by ghost pings, as well as putting all of their recent mentions into a simple, easy access command

 #### 📖 wordle